-My latest project was the buffet chest, or some would call it dresser.
+My latest project was the buffet chest, or some would call it a dresser.
 I think it is versatile enough for either purpose.
 We found it along the road FREE, and I insisted on adopting it.
 So SO and the kids helped me hauled it home about two years ago.
-I wanted to do something fantastic with it since it had these awesome hardware and curves.
+I wanted to do something fantastic with it since it had this awesome hardware and curves.
 I have a lot of ideas in mind - always do, you know that.
 The photos are from the results of my experimenting with the homemade paste for removing tarnish.

 Hardware Cleaning Recipe for Brass or Metal:

-1. Mix 1 cup flour, 1/2 cup vinegar and 1 tsp. salt in a small bowl.
+1. Mix 1 cup flour, 1/2 cup vinegar, and 1 tsp. salt in a small bowl.

 2. Stir until a consistent paste develops.